UNC School of Information and Library Science: Graduate Program

-ARM
+Archives and Record Management

-The Concentration of Study in Archives and Record Management (ARM) at SILS provides students with the knowledge and skills required to work in archives, special collections, historical societies, records management units within organizations and various other curatorial environments.
+The Concentration of Study in Archives and Record Management (ARM) at SILS provides students with the knowledge and skills required to work in archives, special collections, historical societies, records management units within organizations, and various other curatorial environments.
 The principles and practices of ARM are based on provenance, collection-level arrangement, and attention to context, all of which are becoming increasingly relevant with the massive explosion of information across all sectors of society.

 Other programs

 Dual Degrees

-In addition to the programs above, SILS also gives students the opportunity to pursue two master's degrees simultaneously.
+In addition to the programs above, SILS also allows students to pursue two master's degrees simultaneously.
 Art History, Business Administration, Government, Health Policy, Law, Medicine, Nursing and Public History are the degrees that SILS students can pursue simultaneously with their master's degree from SILS.
-Students are required to apply to both schools separately, that they enroll in only one program in any given semester, that they confer with dual degree coordinators for both programs, and are able to "double count" up to 20% of credits across degrees.
-The goal of the dual degrees is to maximize learning, minimize course and content overlap, and provide students with a means to earn two degrees as efficiently as possible while maintaining the integrity and high standards of each degree and are designed to be completed in three academic years.
+Students are required to apply to both schools separately, that they enroll in only one program in any given semester, that they confer with dual degree coordinators for both programs and are able to "double count" up to 20% of credits across degrees.
+The goal of dual degrees is to maximize learning, minimize course and content overlap, and provide students with a means to earn two degrees as efficiently as possible while maintaining the integrity and high standards of each degree and are designed to be completed in three academic years.

 Certificates

-The Post-Master's Certificate (PMC) is a post-master's degree that is designed for practitioners who seek a continuing education program to enhance their professional development in Information and Library Science.
-The PMC is an hybrid program with residential and online components.
-The typical pattern begins with a two-week intensive kick-off offered during the first session of summer school on campus and then includes a set of courses taken online. he PMC allows students to customize their coursework depending on their goals.
-The main requirement of the program is successful completion of an additional 30 hours of coursework.
+The Post-Master's Certificate (PMC) is a post-masters degree that is designed for practitioners who seek a continuing education program to enhance their professional development in Information and Library Science.
+The PMC is a hybrid program with residential and online components.
+The typical pattern begins with a two-week intensive kick-off offered during the first session of summer school on campus and then includes a set of courses taken online.
+The PMC allows students to customize their coursework depending on their goals.
+The main requirement of the program is the successful completion of an additional 30 hours of coursework.

-SILS also offers several certificate of specialization programs that allow currently enrolled master's students to develop strength in predefined areas of concentration in information and library science.
+SILS also offers several certificates of specialization programs that allow currently enrolled master's students to develop strength in predefined areas of concentration in information and library science.
 Completion of the requirements for a certificate results in an endorsement on the student's transcript.
-These certificates are intended for students enrolled in the master's program, as well as those with master's degrees, who wish to acquire expertise in addition to the normal master's degree, and receive recognition for this training.
-Programs include Aging, Bioinformatics, Clinical Information Science, Digital Curation, among other specialized programs.
+These certificates are intended for students enrolled in the master's program, as well as those with master's degrees, who wish to acquire expertise in addition to the normal master's degree and receive recognition for this training.
+Programs include Aging, Bioinformatics, Clinical Information Science, and Digital Curation, among other specialized programs.